Rider's Guide Text Page - Access Services : ASI

 > Free Fare on Metrolink

 For more information, call the ADA paratransit system in the area you are visiting.
-You may ask Access to send your ADA eligibility information to an out-of-area paratransit provider.
+Upon request, Access can send your ADA eligibility information to an out-of-area paratransit provider.

 Orange County Access Service